twcc/man-vip/doc-en/docs/faqs/twcc/ccs.md

 <i class="fa fa-exclamation-triangle fa-20" aria-hidden="true"></i> <b>Important:</b>

 * Since storing data in the shared memory will occupy the space, please consider the storage space required by your program before storing.
 * The data stored here will disappear when the container is deleted.
-Move the data that need to be saved to `/home/system account` or `/work/system account` directories before deleting the container.
+Migrate the data that need to be saved to `/home/system account` or `/work/system account` directories before deleting the container.

 </details>